jkmagnussen/MyReads-A-Book-Tracking-App/README.md

 install all project dependencies with `npm install`.

-Then run, `npm start` to display the application.
+Then run, `npm start` to display the application..

 ## Directory Hierarchy